MyHogsmeade/DGCFP/README.md

 Please prepairing cropped 3D facial and bony models from paired preoperative and postoperative CT scans of patients following the instructions provided in the paper.
 All files need to be organized into a proper file structure.
-Here is our file structure.
+Here is our directory structure.
 ```
 |-/original_data_dir
 |--/patient_id